Follow Modern Art Chester @modernartchester for News and Offers

 The Charcoal works incorporate crushed charcoal mixed with glue.
 Matt makes the fire with kindling and wood from his garden, douses it with water once the logs have become black, thus creating his own charcoal.
 He then crushes it into coarse pieces or further grinds it into powder depending on the effect he wants to create.
 Matt has been able to further explore his relationship with nature and its perceived waste via these works.

 The concept of Purple Rectangles 4 is that it changes the closer you get; new colours, shapes, textures and shadows keep appearing.
 The multidimensional aspect of the work is enhanced by the cutout: the subsequent shadow alters the face of the painting depending on your viewing angle, giving it real movement.
 It also allows Matt to keep a part of the work; some semblance of jurisdiction over a painting that once gone is no longer in his control.
 This fragment can in turn become the basis of a new painting, and therefore suggest that the original itself was a cutout, remarking on the nature of creativity and inspiration.

-Commissions for larger abstract paintings and drawings of animals and pets are welcomed and a bespoke price can be discussed on enquiry.
+Commissions for larger abstract paintings, functioning and non-functioning woodwork and drawings of animals and pets are welcomed and a bespoke price can be discussed on enquiry.